Julianne Ortman: 2014 United States Senate campaign

 On August 3, 2013, Ortman announced her candidacy in the 2014 United States Senate election in Minnesota.
-Ortman was endorsed by former Governor of Alaska Sarah Palin in March 2014.
+Ortman was endorsed by Sarah Palin, the former governor of Alaska, in March 2014.

 She was eliminated at the May Convention in the 5th round of voting by delegates, with 19.97% of the votes, falling just 1 vote shy of the 20% needed to advance to the 6th round.

 Other

-Ortman serves on various government and community boards and organizations.
-She has been a director on the Southwest Transportation Coalition since 2001, and is a member of the Minnesota Regional Rail Authority.
-She is chair of the Instate Compact on Sentencing, and a member of the Minnesota Compensation Council.
-She has also been a trustee of the Metropolitan Regional Library Association since 2000.
+She has been a director on the Southwest Transportation Coalition since 2001.
+She was the chair of the Instate Compact on Sentencing, and a member of the Minnesota Compensation Council.

 On February 21, 2008, Ortman requested that the Subcommittee on ethics determine whether she had a conflict of interest as chief author of two bills, SF294 and SF2984, due to her employment as the Finance Director in the Office of the Hennepin County Sheriff.
 The Subcommittee considered the issue on March 6, 2008, and concluded that she did not have a conflict of interest as the chief author of either of the two bills.

+In 2019, Ortman began working for Polk County Sheriff Grady Judd.

+As of 2026, Ortman is a managing partner of Public Safety Strategies Group which promotes Flock Safety surveillance technology and encourages cities and jurisdictions to pursue contracts with Flock.

+Personal life

+Ortman is Catholic.
+She married Ray Ortman in 1989.
+They have four children.
+In 2019, Ortman moved to Florida.